johnzastrow/johnzastrow.github.io/_posts/2011-07-18-handy-database-documenterprofiler-for-mysql-cont.md

 ) ENGINE=INNODB
 ```

-The following query returns somewhat useful information that could be used to populate the above table, but you’d have to loop it through every field.
+The following query returns somewhat useful information that could be used to populate the above table, but you'd have to loop it through every field.

 ```
 SELECT MIN(FIELD_NAME) AS MIN_VALUE,